Molez/CMPUT333F13UC03/Assignment1/Part1/README.txt

 Run in debug mode:

 $ make debug
-$ ./debug

-Run in debug mode with additional debug print statements (current issues):

-$ set PRINTDEBUG
-$ make debug
-$ ./debug

-If you don't want to print the current issues' debug statements:

-$ unset PRINTDEBUG
+$ ./debug.out

+Debug mode prints output in "*.debug" files that will be found in the current directory.

 Run in regular mode (not complete):

 $ make
-$ ./part1
+$ ./part1.out